top local Norfolk cheese nearby

 Wensum White is Fielding Cottage’s Brie-style goat’s cheese, a soft, bloomy-rind cheese that has gained a strong following for its mild, creamy flavour and smooth, yielding texture.
 It’s made with milk from their own goats, handled with care on the family farm, and offers an accessible alternative to stronger goat’s cheeses.
 Wensum White can be enjoyed young, with its clean, milky core intact, or left to ripen into a soft, spoonable centre with a full, buttery richness.

 Pair with: Wensum White works beautifully served with a good local chutney and artisan crackers, or baked whole and enjoyed with crusty bread.
-For a drink, why not treat yourself to a chilled Norfolk dry cider with a tangy finish?
-Local brewers Woodfordes have Norfolk Adder – the “Cyder with bite!”
+For a drink, a chilled Norfolk dry cider with a crisp bite is perfect – try Norfolk Adder from Woodforde’s for a refreshing match.

 Truffled Baron Bigod – Fen Farm Dairy (Bungay):